frankois944/android-custom-text-toolbar/README.md

 The dialog for adding a link could be avoided (and replaced), but it will complicate the code.

+Also, there are some edge cases when manipulating the link that need to be debugged.

+My advice is to fork the editor we used and make it your own.

 References :

 - [Details of the test](https://routineco.notion.site/Exercise-iOS-Android-links-99dbff03302440ff88d605d50aaeb27b)